Eric Dailey Jr.: College career

 On April 12, 2023, Dailey announced that he had committed to Oklahoma State.
-Dailey averaged 9.3 points and 4.8 rebounds while shooting 49.6% from the field in his freshman year.
+He averaged 9.3 points and 4.8 rebounds while shooting 49.6% from the field in his freshman year.
 However, in a significant move, Dailey announced his commitment to transfer to UCLA in April.
+As a junior in 2025–26, he had 14 points, a team-leading 10 rebounds and four steals to help the sixth-seeded Bruins win 88–84 in the quarterfinals of the Big Ten tournament over third-seeded Michigan State.
+Dailey had one of his top performances of the season in UCLA's opener in the 2026 NCAA tournament, when he had 20 points, five rebounds, two assists, two blocks and two steals to help the No. 7–seed Bruins win 75–71 over No. 10–seed UCF.